Peerages in the United Kingdom: Entitlement and Heritability

-Peerages are created by the British monarch, like all Crown honours, being affirmed by letters patent affixed with the Great Seal of the Realm.
-His Majesty's Government in the United Kingdom makes recommendations to the Sovereign concerning who should be elevated to the peerage, after external vetting by the House of Lords Appointments Commission.
-Under present custom, the only new hereditary peerages granted are to members of the royal family; the last non-royal awardees of hereditary titles were in the Thatcher era.
-Since then, ruling parties have refrained from recommending any others to be elevated although there is nothing preventing future governments from doing so.
+The exact terms of the peerage are set out in the letters patent.
+All peerages are strictly personal and for life.
+However, historic peerages are often heritable, primarily by agnatic primogeniture with some exceptions of male-preference cognatic primogeniture.
+For most of their history, hereditary peerages were the norm.
+Today, the only new hereditary peerages granted are, by convention, to members of the royal family.
+The last non-royal awardees of hereditary titles were in the Thatcher era.
+Since then, ruling parties have instead exclusively created life peers and refrained from recommending any others to be elevated to a hereditary peerage, although this is simply present convention and there is nothing preventing future governments from doing so.